ncoudray/AI-analysis-of-cutaneous-squamous-cell-carcinoma/README.md

 for kk in `ls ../../cSCC102_v02a_tight_GP_dev_cohort/adatasadatas/cSCC102_NYUCSFBWH_448px_0um252_he_complete_filtered_tight_NYUCSF_GP*`; do kk2=`basename $kk`; kk3="${kk2%.*}" ; echo $kk3; more $kk | head -n 1 > ${kk3}_valid.csv; more $kk | grep valid  >> ${kk3}_valid.csv ; done
 ```

-* Apply Cox Regression performed on the development cohort to this cohort
+**Apply Cox Regression performed on the development cohort to this cohort**
 ```shell
 sbatch sb_76_CoxReg.sh
 ```

-* Apply Cox Regression performed on the development cohort to this cohort (Individual resolution and penalty)
+**Apply Cox Regression performed on the development cohort to this cohort (Individual resolution and penalty)**
 ```shell
 sb_77_CoxReg_Indiv.sh
 ```

-* Perform the same for the log regression on the good/poor outcome binary classification.
+**Perform the same for the log regression on the good/poor outcome binary classification.**
 First, add information to the header of the h5 file:
 ```shell
 sbatch sb_78_AddField_Mayo_bin.sh
 ```
 the `labels_SSL_Mayo_RFS_GP.csv` file contains the clinical data with the following columns:
-    - `slides`: slides basename - Must match the one in the h5 file (same field name)
+* `slides`: slides basename - Must match the one in the h5 file (same field name)
-    - `outcome_binary`: either poor or good outcome class
+* `outcome_binary`: either poor or good outcome class

-* Second, assign Leiden clusters:
+**Second, assign Leiden clusters**
 ```shell
 resolution=0.75
 sbatch --job-name=cSCC102_79_r${resolution}_300k --output=rq_cSCC102_79_r${resolution}_%A_%a_300k.out  --error=rq_cSCC102_79_r${resolution}_%A_%a_300k.err sb_79_AssignCluster_Mayo_GP.sh  $resolution
 ```

-* Third, infer the classes from the Logistic regression done on the development cohort:
+**Third, infer the classes from the Logistic regression done on the development cohort:**
 ```shell
 sb_80_LogisticReg.sh
 ```